The Ultimate Travel Guide to Venice, Italy

 Supposedly the oldest café in the world and located under the arcades of St Mark’s Square, the Florian not only has a fabulous flair and beautiful decoration but also serves the best hot chocolate.

-They offer a daily varying menu of hot food.
+They offer a varying daily menu of hot food.
 Listen to a piano player in the afternoon and watch the world go by.
-A magic experience is to have breakfast there if you happen to visit during the carnival and rub shoulders with the tired masks in their sumptuous costumes sipping said hot chocolate.
+A magic experience is to have breakfast there if you happen to visit during the carnival and rub shoulders with the tired masks in their sumptuous costumes, sipping said hot chocolate.

 Money and other matters

 The currency is the EURO.
-WiFi is great throughout the city.
+WiFi is excellent throughout the city.
 Credit cards are accepted everywhere, but, this being Italy, cash is highly appreciated and often leads to big discounts.
 Cash only in the Rialto market, cafes, and smaller shops.